alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 3. Add the SHM domain:
     - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
     - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
-    - **IMPORTANT** Ensure you are authenticated to the correct AAD within PowerShell using the command: `Connect-AzureAD -TenantId <aad-tenant-id>`, where `<aad-tenant-id>` is the `Tenant ID` you copied from the AAD portal `Overview` page in the previous step. :warning: If you do not do this before running the next script, you will have to exit Powershell and start it again.
+    - Run `./Setup_SHM_AAD_Domain.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID>`, where the SHM ID is the one specified in the config and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
-    - Run `./Setup_SHM_AAD_Domain.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config.
+      - **Troubleshooting:** If you get an error like `Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral PublicKeyToken=31bf3856ad364e35'.
+Could not find or load a specific file.
+(0x80131621)` then you may need to try again in a fresh Powershell terminal.
     - :warning: Due to delays with DNS propagation, occasionally the script may exhaust the maximum number of retries without managing to verify the domain.
 If this occurs, run the script again.
 If it exhausts the number of retries a second time, wait an hour and try again.

 ## 5. Deploy key vault for SHM secrets
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
-- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
+- Ensure you are logged into Azure within Powershell using the command: `Connect-AzAccount`.
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 - Deploy and configure the RDS VMs by running `./Setup_SHM_KeyVault.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 - This will take **a few minutes** to run.